kirilenkobm/SSP/README.md

 - Also, the target should not be bigger than he overall sum of input array.

 Master script SSP.py and C code don't require any external libraries.
-Libraries required to call "generate_input.py" and "perf_tests.ipynb", are listed in the requirements.txt file.

-## Explanation

-Algorithm explained in detail at:

-[AM ARTICLE COMING SOON]

 ## Performance measurements